iProzd/deepmd-kit/doc/outisli/SeZM-Net.md

 - `E(x) = 1 - 10 x^3 + 15 x^4 - 6 x^5` for `x in [0, 1]`
 - `E(x) = 0` for `x >= 1`

+The C² envelope is multiplied directly into the radial basis functions in `RadialBasis.forward()`.
-All edge messages are multiplied by `edge_envelop` and the DeePMD smooth weight `edge_sw`, guaranteeing:
+All edge messages are then multiplied by the DeePMD smooth weight `edge_sw`, guaranteeing:

 - message is 0 at `rcut`
 - d(message)/dr is 0 at `rcut`